It’s important to find a psychologist who can be helpful with the specific matters concerning you.

 I use a two-hour interview to assess the presence of ADHD.
 This involves establishing the presence of ADHD symptoms, as well as ensuring that the symptoms are not better explained by something else, such as anxiety or depression.
 I am always happy to include parents or romantic partners in the session, since they have helpful information as well as questions of their own.
 By doing a full two-hour session, we also have time to discuss how ADHD (if present) explains past difficulties, which strategies are most likely to be effective, treatment options, etc. If we meet in-person, I will also give you a copy of one of my books.
 My goal is for you to walk out with a better understanding of your past and a clear game plan for going forward.
 If medication is warranted, and we can discuss whether it is and what to expect, then I can write a letter to a prescriber.

-I am a Certified Sex Therapist.
-Earning this certification required extensive specialized training and supervision in sex therapy so that I can work more effectively with couples and individuals to create a more satisfying sex life and relationship.
+I have received extensive specialized training and supervision in sex therapy so that I can work more effectively with couples and individuals to create a more satisfying sex life and relationship.
 Couples with more satisfying sex lives tend to have happier relationships overall–and vice versa.
 So we will work on both in order to maximize the benefit to both of you.
 And if you’re currently single, we will work on your individual sex life so you can feel more confident when you do include someone else.
 Sex can be a great source of pleasure and connection or of stress and disappointment, so it is often too important to ignore.